chainguard-dev/edu/content/ui/enforce-onboarding-quickstart.md

 kubectl create deployment nginx --image=nginx
 ```

-Give this a few seconds to populate and then check what’s running again by navigation to the cluster's detail page.
+Give this a few seconds to populate and then check what’s running again by navigating to the cluster's detail page.
 You can do this by clicking on the cluster's name from the cluster list table.

 In the **Policy violations** table, you will see the image listed.